 What can be said is that, when marketing any services related to cryptocurrencies, it is critical that guidance around claims of SEC certification or approval be followed.

 It’s well known throughout the industry that the SEC does not provide a rubber stamp of approval with regards to virtual currency, but it is very important that marketing materials do not leave investors with the impression that your firm’s cryptocurrency trading activities have received any sort of official SEC endorsement.

-Such claims of SEC licensing or official certification are viewed as fraudulent since they would provide investors with a false sense of security that might improperly influence their decisions whether to invest in the very risky arena of cryptocurrency, which might amount to violation of fiduciary duty.
+Such claims of SEC licensing or official certification are viewed as fraudulent since they would provide investors with a false sense of security that might improperly influence their decisions on whether to invest in the very risky arena of cryptocurrency, which might amount to a violation of fiduciary duty.

 Awareness of SEC Marketing Standards: We Can Help

 Core Compliance and Legal Services, Inc., would like to help you or your firm stay on the right side of these marketing regulations.
 Awareness of standards and requirements is the advisable first step in avoiding any enforcement actions.

 Our experienced consultants are available to provide assistance with ensuring that your marketing materials contain required disclosures and are in line with regulatory requirements— click here to contact us today.